opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 * * *

 *We would like to take this opportunity to thank the OpenSearch core developers for their contributions to the technical roadmap.
-We sincerely appreciate all the suggestions from Michael Froh, Andriy Redko, Jonah Kowall, Amitai Stern, Jon Handler, Prabhakar Sithanandam, Mike McCandles, Anandhi Bumstead, Eli Fisher, Carl Meadows, and Mukul Karnik in writing this blog post.
+We sincerely appreciate all the suggestions from Michael Froh, Andriy Redko, Jonah Kowall, Amitai Stern, Jon Handler, Prabhakar Sithanandam, Mike McCandless, Anandhi Bumstead, Eli Fisher, Carl Meadows, and Mukul Karnik in writing this blog post.
 Credits to Fanit Kolchina and Nathan Bower for editing and Carlos Canas for creating the graphics.*